 Among all of your experiences, there must be a handful that will impress the panellist.
 You must pick something that will pick their interest and make them want to know more about you.
 Pick experiences that will make you stand out.

 Nervousness is normal, try to be calm.
-Collect your information and create an impressive self-introduction for Viva.
-At last, just go with flow.
+Collect your information and create an impressive viva self introduction.
+At last, just go with the flow.